Thursday, May 21, 2026

 The Pathways difference

-A health system navigation model of care focuses on educating patients about the services and treatments they need.
+Health system navigation models of care focus on educating patients about the services and treatments they need.

 Pathways uses an access model of care.

-This is more complex than the outdated navigation model of care and ensures patients not only know about the services and treatment they need, but have the ability to access those that are available to them.
+This is more complex than the outdated navigation model of care and ensures patients not only know about the services and treatment they need, but have the ability to access those that are available to them and that those services fit their specific needs.

-Pathways nurses “sit” virtually within community organisations (patient groups, civil society, health charities) and are integrated in the health system, working with other key clinicians within the health system.
+Pathways nurses “sit” virtually within communities – working with patient groups, civil society, health charities – and is integrated in the health system.
+Pathways nurses work closely with key clinicians within the health system.

 Pathways nurses implement on average 10,000 assessments and interventions per 1,000 patients